OliverDemuth/MayaSignedDistanceFields/README.md

 2. Copy and paste the *runLigamentCalculation.py* script into the *Python Script Editor*
 3. Adjust the user defined variables in the scirpt and execute it

 The ligament lengths will be keyed into the attributes of 'jointName' for each frame.
 Maya will become unresponsive until the calculations are done.
-A progress bar will be updated according to the progress.
+A progress bar will be updated according to the progress made.
 The ligament length calculations can be cancelled at any time by pressing *esc* without losing any progress.

 #### From the command line
 Autodesk Maya does not need to be open.